Note to a bewildered younger autistic friend, corrected by a teacher for being…

 But also… I’ve come to mostly favor the company of other metaphorical cats… and similar felines.

-Nearly all of my intimates are autistic, adhd, schizophrenics, or similar neurodivergencies… or who ALREADY love someone with similar differences…
+Nearly all of my intimates are autistic, adhd, schizophrenics, or similar neurodivergencies… or are someone who ALREADY loves someone with similar differences.

-I simply followed my rare moments of bliss and reduced the more frequent experiences of pain.
+I simply followed my rare moments of bliss… and reduced the much more frequent experiences of pain.

 Because I had no one else to guide me for 63 years.

-So I gradually added more “forbidden” experiences… like special interests, stimming, isolating when necessary… that I was discouraged, even punished for…
+So I gradually added more “forbidden” experiences… like special interests, stimming, isolating when necessary… things I was discouraged, even punished for as a child… as a teen… as an adult…

 And gradually deleted other experiences that were the “right thing to do”… career expectations, pursuing perfection, seeing folks who I felt bad around… including family….

-At first, guiltily.
+At first, I did so guiltily.
 Because it was always, always “wrong.”

-And always, slowly.
+And I moved slowly.
 Through trial & error.
 Cuz frankly, I learn slower than the average bear.
 AND I am autistic… so I’m usually the last to know I’m in pain or bliss.
-Cuz poor interoception and alexithymia (difficulty knowing internal states).
+Cuz poor interoception and alexithymia (like many autists, it’s hard for me to feel what’s going on inside physically or emotionally).

 And eventually… joyfully.